Release Notes

 New Features

-- Added Helm flags to control the degree of parallelism when uploading or downloading snapshot data exported in :ref:
+- Added Helm flags to control the degree of parallelism when uploading or downloading snapshot data exported in block mode.

 Bug Fixes